Costco Japan

 Worth Knowing

-- Japan food courts tend to be cleaner and more orderly than US locations.
-Trays get returned.
-Tables get wiped.
-It's a different vibe.
+- Cleaner and more orderly than US locations.
+Trays get returned, tables get wiped.

-- Lines can be serious on weekends, especially at urban locations like Makuhari or Kawasaki.
-Going right at opening helps.
+- Lines get serious on weekends, especially at urban locations like Makuhari or Kawasaki.
+Go right at opening.